kopiademsigma/sythesis-of-protein/README.md

 ### 7. `translation.py`
 - **Description**: This script translates the mRNA sequence (`continuous_mrna.txt`) into a continuous amino acid sequence, outputting the result to `continuous_amino_acid.txt`.

+### 8. `dna_to_amino_acid.py`
+- **Description**: This script performs a complete translation process starting from a hard-coded DNA sequence.
+It first transcribes the DNA into mRNA and then translates the mRNA into an amino acid sequence.
+The DNA, mRNA, and the resulting amino acid sequence are all printed to the console.

 ## Workflow Overview

 The typical workflow using the files in this repository is as follows: